Chapter 3:

 The runner nodded and left without another word.

-Kaguya leaned against the doorframe, her expression still bright despite the tension.
-“It seems they finally noticed your innovations.”
+Kaguya leaned against the frame, expression bright despite the tension.
+“It seems they finally noticed you.”

-Her quill twitched as if she could hardly wait to record every word of the meeting.
+Her quill twitched as if she could hardly wait to record every word.

 I stood and brushed crumbs from my coat.
 “Of course.
 The one time I improve survival rates, someone decides it is a problem.”